Hip Pain and Injuries

 Want to learn more?

-Register for our free informational video library.
+Watch our free informational videos.

 In the hip joint there is a layer of smooth cartilage on the ball of the upper end of the thigh bone (femur) and another layer within your hip socket.
 This cartilage serves as a cushion and allows for smooth motion of the hip.
 Arthritis is a wearing away of this cartilage.
 Eventually it wears down to bone.
 Rubbing of bone against bone causes discomfort, swelling and stiffness.